-H. Selection from the Waiting List: The HCV Program
+I. Selection from the Waiting List: The HCV Program

 Applicants added to the HCV Waiting list will be selected in the following order.
 So long as available funding permits re-issuance of turnover vouchers, the following families will receive equal admission preference, sorted by lottery number: